Complexiteit/assignment2/assignment2_s4549775.md

 * Proof that $PRE\_SAT \in NP$

+  If we take the values for the variables in the CNF as a certificate, it is trivial to check whether at most one clause is false.
+This can be done by filling in the values from the certificate and using the boolean logic rules to solve every clause.
+If more than one false clause is encountered, return 0, else return 1.

 * Proof that $PRE\_SAT \in NPH$

 We have shown that $PRE\_SAT \in NP$, and $PRE\_SAT \in NPH$, so per definition $PRE\_SAT \in NPC$.